Nightline: 2020s

 From March 16, 2020, Nightline presented extended coverage of the initial impact of the COVID-19 pandemic in the United States; co-anchor Pitts explained that the show was "leaning more heavily into [its] roots", and was consistent with the show itself having been "born in response to a crisis, giving facts, context and, when possible, comfort as our nation dealt with the Iran hostages".
 It was also announced that the program would temporarily return to its former 11:35 p.m. time slot from March 17 to April 10, replacing Jimmy Kimmel Live! (which went on hiatus with reruns until March 30, when the program returned with original episodes produced from Kimmel's home).
 Nightline was the highest-rated late-night program that week in total and key demographic viewership.

 On March 24, 2020, Nightline marked its 40th anniversary; Ted Koppel made a guest appearance, where he discussed his wife's vulnerability to COVID-19 due to chronic obstructive pulmonary disease (COPD), and opined that "it's time more than ever in this country to come to the realization that what we need more than anything else, is reliable, credible journalists."

+In 2022, ABC News launched a sister newsmagazine, IMPACT x Nightline, that streams on Hulu.

+On March 24, 2025, as part of the program's 45th anniversary, Nightline reintroduced the all-caps italicized version of the 1997 logo (which itself was introduced in 2003), albeit in gold and cyan color.
+According to ABC News, they reintroduced the old logo to honor its iconic legacy, blending elements from its original look with an updated, modern design.
+As part of celebration, Byron Pitts and Juju Chang anchored the special episode together and feature archival footage and recount “Nightline's” place in journalism.
+At the same time, the show's production was moved from Times Square Studios to Studio 4E in The Walt Disney Company's new 7 Hudson Square headquarters in New York.